cseis06/cseis06/README.md

 - 👋 Hi, I’m @cseis06
-- 👀 I’m interested in videogames and frontend development!
+- 👀 I’m interested in frontend and videogames development!
-- 🌱 I’m currently learning UEFN and Verse
+- 🌱 I’m currently learning UEFN + Verse and React
 - 📫 How to reach me: danimaibp1@gmail.com